UNIBUC-PROD-ENGINEERING/service/README.md

 # Endpoints
 **Author:**
 * POST/authors - add a new author to the system
+* GET/authors - return all authors from the system
-* PUT/authors/{author_id} - update the information of an existing author
+* PATCH/authors/{author_id} - update the information of an existing author
-* DELETE/authors/{author_id} - delete an author from the system only if they haven't written any books
+* DELETE/authors - delete an author by name and birthDate from the system only if he hasn't written any books

 **Reader:**
 * POST/readers - add a new reader to the system
-* PUT/readers/{reader_id} - update the information of an existing reader
+* PATCH/readers/{reader_id} - update the information of an existing reader
-* DELETE/readers/{reader_id} - delete a reader from the system only if they haven't read any books and don't have any books added to the wishlist
+* DELETE/readers/records/{reader_id} - delete a reader from the system and his associated reading records
 * GET/readers - return all readers of the online library

 **Book:**
 * POST/books - add a new book to the system
-* DELETE/books/{book_id} - delete a book from the system
+* DELETE/books/{book_id} - delete a book from the system and its associated reading records
-* GET/books/readers - return books in the order of most read
 * GET/books/readers/{reader_id} - return all books read by a reader
 * GET/books/authors/{author_id} - return all books by an author

 **ReadingRecord:**
-* POST/readingRecord – add a new reading record, the reader is reading a new book
+* POST/readingRecords – add a new reading record, the reader is reading a new book
+* GET/readingRecords - return all readingRecords of the online library

 **Review:**
-* POST/review – add a new review to a read book
+* POST/reviews – add a new review to a read book
-*	PATCH/review/{review_id} – edit an existing review of a read book
+*	PATCH/reviews/{review_id} – edit an existing review of a read book
-*	DELETE/review/{review_id} – delete an existing review of a read book
+*	DELETE/reviews/{review_id} – delete an existing review of a read book

 # Prerequisites